EGA-archive/beacon2-ri-tools-v2/README.md

 * This version raises exceptions that serve as a guide for users to know how to fill data correctly into the datasheets, so the final datafiles are correct and compliant with specifications.
 * All the possible combinations of docs that are compliant with specifications can be generated, for example, writing a variation either in LegacyVariation, MolecularVariation or SystemicVariation.

+## Documentation

+Please, go to [B2RI/B2PI docs website](https://b2ri-documentation-demo.ega-archive.org/) to know how to use Beacon RI TOOLS v2.

 ## Data conversion process

 The main goal of Beacon ri tools v2.0 is to obtain a BFF (json following Beacon v2 official specifications) file that can be injected to a beacon v2 mongoDB database.
 To obtain a beacon v2 with its mongodb and see how to inject these BFF files, you can check it out and download yours for free at the official repo of [Beacon v2 PI api](https://github.com/EGA-archive/beacon2-pi-api).